 What is an abstract or a projective metaphor?

 Abstract metaphor is a process where we draw something really abstract or random and then ask clients to create meaning out of it.
 Because the drawing is abstract, the client’s mind has to fill in the details to make sense of the drawing.
 In order to ensure that the meaning the client creates is in sync with the client’s current problem or situation, we guide the client with a step-by-step process.

 Step-by-step process to use abstract metaphors with clients

-Remember you are just asking the client to think and not asking them to verbalise their thoughts or their feelings or their problems yet.
+Remember, you are just asking the client to think and not asking them to verbalise their thoughts, feelings, or problems.

-- The second step is to draw something abstract on a paper or a aboard while the client is thinking with their eyes closed.
+- The second step is to draw something abstract on a piece of paper or a board while the client is thinking with their eyes closed.
 If you are working via online video meeting software, share your screen and draw something on the whiteboard of the software you are using.
-Remember the drawing needs to be abstract.
+Remember, the drawing needs to be abstract.
 So what I do is I randomly draw lines and curves on the screen in a way that some of the lines and curves overlap.

 - The fourth step after identification of the shapes, items, or objects is to ask the client “I would like you to create a story that contains all these 5 things that you have identified.”

 After the client creates the story, ask them “if you were a part of this story what would you be doing or what role are you playing in this story.”